fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 29: Ancient History
 * _FHTH_, 25-35.
-* Faces of History, "Roman foundations", 48-69.
+* _Faces of History_, "Roman foundations", 48-69.

 ### 31: Medieval History
 * _FHTH_, 35-45.
-* Faces of History, "History in the medieval mirror", 99-124.
+* _Faces of History_, "History in the medieval mirror", 99-124.